bioidiap/bob.learn.boosting/doc/guide.rst

 .. math::
    W(\vec x) = LUT[x_m]

-This look-up-table LUT and the feature index :math:`m` is trained by the :py:class:`xbob.boosting.trainer.LUTTrainer`.
+This look-up-table LUT and the feature index :math:`m` is trained by the :py:class:`bob.learn.boosting.LUTTrainer`.

 In the multivariate case, each output :math:`W^o` is handled independently, i.e., a separate look-up-table :math:`LUT^o` and a separate feature index :math:`m^o` is assigned for each output dimension :math:`o`: